QuestyFella/the-rocky-bot/README.md

 ## Storage

-Tasks are stored in a `tasks.json` file in the root directory.
-The bot will automatically create this file if it doesn't exist.
+Tasks are stored in `server-tasks/{serverId}.json` files per server.
+The bot will create these automatically.
-Configuration settings are stored in `config.json`.
+Configuration settings are stored in `server-configs/{serverId}.json` per server.
+Data files are automatically added to .gitignore.

 ## Contributing